dunfermlinewest/dunfermlinewest.github.io/teaching.md

 <strong>Romans 15:4</strong>
 </p>

-We every <b>Sunday at 11:00am</b> to worship God.
+We gather together every <b>Sunday at 11:00am</b> to worship God and study his Word.
 Anybody is welcome to the service which may include praise, contemplation, family news, prayer and learning.

 The church engages a diverse range of speakers.